-Here’s a recent interview with Cornas biodynamic pioneer winemaker Mattieu Barret of Domaine Du Coulet.
-Mathieu makes a variety of wines, all of which are excellent.
+Here’s a recent interview with Cornas biodynamic pioneer winemaker Matthieu Barret of Domaine Du Coulet.
+Matthieu makes a variety of wines, all of which are excellent.

 We also talked about:

-Why Mathieu has moved away from using any oak at all now in his wines.
+Why Matthieu has moved away from using any oak at all now in his wines.

 How the weather has changed in Cornas in the last twenty years.

 How the harvest has come earlier than it used to, up to two weeks.

 How his wine education more than twenty years ago, convinced him at an early age to focus on biologic and biodynamic wine making from the very start.

 That terroir driven wines have to be chemical free to reflect the land itself.

 Biodynamic being more a philosophy than a set of rules for him.
 “We are not a slave of the calendar” he says.

 Why intuition and experience is more effective than following a checklist in the vineyard and the winery (a common theme!).